EDiLD/edild.github.com/_posts/2013-06-19-quant-ecotox-18.md

 One such metal ion characteristic is the *'softness'*:

-metal ions can classified into
+metal ions can be classified into

 * hard (e.g., Be2, Al3, Fe3)
 * soft (e.g., Cu, Ag, Hg, Pt2)